What Is UX Information Architecture? Definition, Principles & Examples

 Is Information Architecture the Same as UX?

-As noted before, Information Architecture (IA) is part of User Experience (UX) Design.
-Even though they are closely related, they are not the same thing.
-IA focuses more on a specific content's systemic components, content, and system.
-UX design is broad and distinct, considering content layout, visual design, interaction design, system usability, and user satisfaction.
+Information Architecture (IA) is part of UX Design, but they are not the same.
+IA focuses on the structure, content, and system organization.
+UX is broader, covering layout, visual design, interaction, usability, and user satisfaction.

 What Are Information Architecture Principles?